-BMenuBar(BRect frame, const char name, ulong resizingMode = B_FOLLOW_LEFT_RIGHT | B_FOLLOW_TOP, menu_layout layout = B_ITEMS_IN_ROW, bool resizeToFit = TRUE)
+BMenuBar(BRect frame, const char name, ulong resizingMode = FOLLOW_LEFT_TOP_RIGHT, menu_layout layout = ITEMS_IN_ROW, bool resizeToFit = FALSE)

 Initializes the BMenuBar by assigning it a frame rectangle, a name, and a resizingMode, just like other BViews.
 These values are passed up the inheritance hierarchy to the BView constructor.
-The default resizing mode (B_FOLLOW_LEFT_RIGHT | B_FOLLOW_TOP) is designed for a true menu bar (one that's displayed along the upper edge of a window).
-It permits the menu bar to adjust itself to changes in the window's width, while keeping it glued to the top of the window frame.
+The "real" menu bar in a window should have a frame rectangle just high enough to accommodate a single row of items and a border.
+Given the default font currently used for menu items, the frame height should be about 14.0 coordinate units.

-The layout argument determines how items are arranged in the menu bar.
+The layout of the menu determines how items are arranged.
 By default, they're arranged in a row as befits a true menu bar.
-If an instance of this class is being used to implement something other than a horizontal menu, items can be laid out in a column (B_ITEMS_IN_COLUMN) or in a matrix (B_ITEMS_IN_MATRIX).
+If an instance of this class isn't being used to implement an actual menu bar, items can be laid out in a column (ITEMS_IN_COLUMN) or in a matrix (ITEMS_IN_MATRIX).